gr_prefs in C++ does not work

 I was using Ubuntu 10.10 with swig 1.3.40

-#1 Updated by Tom Rondeau about 1 year ago
+#1 Updated by Tom Rondeau over 3 years ago

 - Status changed from New to Feedback